 Katie Schaller-Ward Assistant City Manager/Chief Financial Officer

 Katie E. Schaller-Ward is the Assistant City Manager/Chief Financial Officer for the City of Bowling Green.
 She has been with the City of Bowling Green since 1996 and previously held the positions of Assistant City Manager/City Clerk, City Clerk and Assistant City Clerk.
 She also served as the Interim City Manager from March 2018 to May 2018 and Interim Public Works Director from May 2010 through January 2011.
 Ms. Schaller-Ward is the Director of the Finance Department, and is responsible for the general supervision of all financial affairs of the City, including the development and implementation of the City’s annual operating budget.

 Ms. Schaller-Ward is a graduate of Western Kentucky University receiving a Bachelor’s of Science Degree in Finance, emphasis in Financial Planning, and completed postgraduate courses in the Master of Public Administration Program at WKU.
 Additionally, Ms. Schaller-Ward graduated from the City of Bowling Green’s two leadership development courses (TEAM BG and TEAM BG II), the Bowling Green Area Chamber of Commerce’s leadership development course (Leadership BG), and the University of Virginia’s Cooper Center for Public Service course on high performance organizations (LEAD).
-Ms. Schaller-Ward was also awarded the Bronze, Silver and Gold Certificates from the Kentucky League of Cities’ (KLC) Public Officials Essential Skills Institute (POESI), and attained Level I – Achievement in Local Government and Level II – Excellence in City Governance and Level III – Master of City Governance through the KLC City Officials Training Center.
+Ms. Schaller-Ward was also awarded the Bronze, Silver and Gold Certificates from the Kentucky League of Cities’ (KLC) Public Officials Essential Skills Institute (POESI), and attained Level I – Achievement in Local Government, Level II – Excellence in City Governance and Level III – Master of City Governance through the KLC City Officials Training Center.